 M.S.
 Pharm. & B. Pharm.
 (Sungkyunkwan University)

-- Assistant Professor, Department of Biomedical Sciences
+- Associate Professor, Department of Neuroscience

 Dr Youngjin Lee received his Bachelor’s and Master’s degree from the School of Pharmacy at the Sungkyunkwan University in Korea.
 After working a few years as a clinical pharmacist, he moved to United States for studying neuroscience at the University of Alabama at Birmingham Medical Center, and he began to do research on glial biology in the central nervous system (CNS) under the guidance of Dr Michael Brenner.
 After completion of his PhD thesis in 2007, he joined Jeffrey Rothstein’s lab in the school of medicine at the Johns Hopkins University for postdoctoral training in 2009, and he has investigated the role of glia in Amyotrophic Lateral Sclerosis pathogenesis before joining the Department of Biomedical Sciences at the City University of Hong Kong in 2015.
 During graduate- and postdoctoral- training, he significantly contributed to understanding the property and role of glia, including astroglia and oligodendroglia, in health and disease.
 He was a recipient of the Research Fellowship Award from the Health Fellowship Foundation in Korea (1996), and the W. Barry Wood, Jr. Research Award at the Johns Hopkins University in USA (2013).
 Dr Lee also was a principal investigator on Development Grant from Muscular Dystrophy Association (2011–2014).